aibars/loans-processing-service/README.md

 In there, you will find all the exposed API endpoints with their security requirements (whether they are public or required a valid token), as well as the return and input objects.

+Using the information there, you can make requests by using a client such as Postman, Insomnia, cURL, etc.

 ## License

 Nest is [MIT licensed](LICENSE).